benmneb/vomad.life/content/is-veganism-adequately-nutritious.md

 So, now that you know you can be just as healthy, if not healthier, without paying people to kill animals so you can filter nutrients through their bodies... what's your reason for not being vegan?

-SIDEKICK IMAGE
+<prominent-img src="is-veganism-nutritious/sidekick" alt="Vegan Sidekick!"></prominent-img>

-Click here to see [44 more excuses not to be vegan debunked](https://vomadlife.com/blogs/news/every-argument-against-veganism-debunked).
+Click here to see [44 more excuses not to be vegan debunked](/every-argument-against-veganism-debunked).

 PS.
 The above list was inspired by [this Reddit post](https://www.reddit.com/r/vegan/wiki/dieteticorgs).